kevcap/newsweek-clone/README.md

 Avoid touching people 👋;
 Stay home!
 Keep youself safe 🏡;
 Take care of your loved ones 👪;
-It all will pass, but we have to do our duty.
-So stay home and be safe, it will help you, your loved ones, the others and they loved ones too!;

 Wish you a Happy coding and a Happy life  ❤️
 ```